 Ms. Shaney Crawford (Canada) – Principal

 Ms. Crawford is originally from Canada.
 She has a Bachelor of Arts (Hons.) in Language and Linguistics from Queen’s University (Canada), a Bachelor of Teaching (Secondary) from Charles Sturt University (Australia), and a Masters in Library and Information Science from the University of Tsukuba (Japan).
 She has received several academic awards including the Governor General’s Academic Medal for highest standing graduate in her high school, an annual provincial scholarship and a one-time scholarship for high standing in her faculty at Queen’s University, a Monbukagakusho (MEXT) Scholarship to pursue graduate studies in Japan, and an award for her master’s thesis at the University of Tsukuba.
-She has completed three PYP workshops (Pedagogical Leadership in the PYP in 2011, Making the PYP Happen in 2010 and 2011), three MYP workshops (Delivering the MYP in 2011, Global Contexts in 2015, Approaches to Learning in 2016), three DP workshops (DP for Administrators in 2014, Academic Honesty in 2016, Librarians, also in 2016) and one cross-programme workshop (Governance in 2016).
+She has completed various PYP workshops (Pedagogical Leadership in the PYP in 2011, Making the PYP Happen in 2010 and 2011, Investigating Inquiry in 2019, Making Space for Learning in 2020), MYP workshops (Delivering the MYP in 2011, Global Contexts in 2015, Approaches to Learning in 2016), DP workshops (DP for Administrators in 2014, Academic Honesty in 2016, Librarians in 2016, TOK for subject teachers in 2017, Role of the Supervisor in the Extended Essay in 2018) and cross-programme workshops (Governance in 2016, Creating Inclusive Classrooms in 2017).
 She has also attended job-alikes and visited many of the IB schools in Japan, and a number of schools in Hong Kong, to observe classes and learn more about their IB implementation.
 She has passed Levels 3, 2, and 1 of the Japanese Language Proficiency Test, Levels 9, 8, 7, 6, and 5 of the Japan Kanji Aptitude Test, and Levels 7, 6, 5 and pre-4 of the Japanese Language Examination.
-Ms. Crawford originally came to Japan in 1995, and has been involved with Tsukuba International School since 2004.
-She has been serving as the Vice President of the Japan Council of International Schools since 2012, and she sits on several governmental committees at the city and prefectural level.
+Ms. Crawford originally came to Japan in 1995, and has lived in Tsukuba since 2002.
+She has been involved with Tsukuba International School since 2004, she joined the staff in 2008, and she has led the school since 2011.
+She served as the Vice President of the Japan Council of International Schools from 2012 to 2021 and is currently serving as the Treasurer of that organization.
+She has also participated in several governmental and non-governmental committees at the city, prefectural, and national level in Japan.